Duration: 4 Weeks Onsite

 The average temperatures in Paris generally range between 5°C (41°F) during winter and 20°C (68°F) in summer.
 July is the hottest month of the year, and January is the coldest.
 As a rule, it is slightly warmer in Paris than in the suburbs.
 The effects of urbanization result in significant differences of temperature between the city’s center and the outskirts, regularly recording one or two degrees higher.
 Spring, from March to May, is the driest season.
 Rainfall is distributed fairly evenly throughout the other seasons.
 Paris is known for its frequent showers, which tend to pass just as quickly as they arrive.
 It is not unusual to witness bright sunshine one moment, then a quick shower followed by a return to sunshine, all within the course of a few minutes’ time.

 By attending this TEFL course in France, you will receive so much more than a TEFL Certificate and job contacts in France you will get priceless experiences!
-Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless enchantment of France.
+Your classmates will be an eclectic mix of people of all ages and professions, from all over the world, creating unforgettable friendships and enjoying the endless enchantment of Paris.